VideoNorms: Benchmarking Cultural Awareness of Video Language Models: VideoNorms Dataset

-After selecting the most relevant category, the model is asked to generate an applicable cultural norm within that category.
-Our pormpt provides examples of norms in both formal and casual contexts for each category (for example, one can apologize with ``Ooops!'' in an informal context, and ``I would like to express my apology'' in a formal context).
+To generate candidate annotations of video clips we use \texttt{Gemini-2.0-Pro} model \citep{Google2024Gemini}, as it was the only large video model offering integrated video and audio long-context understanding at the time of the study.
+The model is prompted to select the most relevant category and generate an applicable cultural norm within that category.
+An applicable cultural norm is both \textit{relevant to the scene} (i.e., exhibited by the characters in the video clip) and \textit{typical for the culture} (i.e., consistent with expected behavior in that cultural context).
+For example, in a US business setting, shaking hands during introductions is both relevant to greeting scenes and typical of US professional culture.
+Our prompt provides examples of norms in both formal and casual contexts for each category (for example, one can apologize with ``Ooops!'' in an informal context, and ``I would like to express my apology'' in a formal context).
 Besides identifying the norm and the norm category, the model is asked to generate the context in which the situation occurs, the subjects of the norm, whether the norm is adhered to or violated, and provide an explanation with verbal and non-verbal evidence from the clip for the adherence/violation label (see Table \ref{tab:field-mapping}).
-The prompt was also adapted for Chinese culture, including the translation to Mandarin.
+The prompt was also adapted for Chinese culture, including the translation into Mandarin.
 See full prompts in Appendix, Table \ref{tab:prompt-comparison-full}.